-An incomplete grade is only possible if the student has a "C" or better in the course and in the event of seriously extenuating circumstances verified by signed and dated documentation.
-The student must have completed a majority of the course.
+An incomplete grade is only possible in the event of seriously extenuating circumstances.
 An incomplete may be given only upon the approval of the instructor.
 The instructor is not required to grant an incomplete to a student.
 Such decisions by an instructor are final and may not be appealed by the student.
 With instructor approval, an "I" is temporarily entered on the student's record.
 The student must complete all necessary work within six (6) weeks after the end of the term in which the "I" was received; otherwise, the grade becomes an automatic "F." No additional extension may be granted by the instructor.
 Only the department chair or dean for the course department may consider an extension upon receipt of a petition.